Empowering Women for a Brighter Future

 Join us in supporting women in Kenya.

-We are committed to restoring dignity, opportunity, and hope for girls and women in Kenya by addressing the barriers caused by period poverty.
+We are committed to supporting dignity, opportunity, and hope for girls and women in Kenya by addressing the barriers caused by period poverty.
 Our mission is to ensure that no girl misses school and no woman sacrifices her safety or livelihood because of a lack of basic menstrual supplies.

 Together, we stand for education, health, and human dignity.